Lip sync: Language dubbing

 Quality film dubbing requires that the dialogue is first translated in such a way that the words used can match the lip movements of the actor.
 This is often hard to achieve if the translation is to stay true to the original dialogue.
 Elaborate lip sync of dubbing is also a lengthy and expensive process.
 The more simplified non-phonetic representation of mouth movement in many anime helps this process.

 In English-speaking countries, many foreign TV series (especially anime like Pokémon) are dubbed for television broadcast.
 However, cinematic releases of films tend to come with subtitles instead.
 The same is true of countries in which the local language is not spoken widely enough to make the expensive dubbing commercially viable (in other words, there is not enough market for it).
 However, other countries with a large-enough population dub all foreign films into their national language cinematic release.
 Dubbing is preferred by some because it allows the viewer to focus on the on-screen action, without reading the subtitles.

 In video games

 Early video games did not use any voice sounds, due to technical limitations.
 In the 1970s and early 1980s, most video games used simple electronic sounds such as bleeps and simulated explosion sounds.
 At most, these games featured some generic jaw or mouth movement to convey a communication process in addition to text.
 However, as games become more advanced in the 1990s and 2000s, lip sync and voice acting has become a major focus of many games.
+In the 2020s, facial animation provided by companies like FaceFX allows for synchronization more efficiently.